 About

-Her interest in inclusive art stems from her background.
+Her interest in inclusive art stems from her earlier experiences in Japan.
 Before studying scenography in Norway, Ayana trained to become a Japanese Sign Language interpreter and was an active member of Kyoyohin-net, a volunteer group in Tokyo that researches universal design in collaboration with both disabled and non-disabled members.
-Through experiences such as visiting museums alongside members with visual impairments, she began asking: How can art be experienced without seeing?
+Through experiences such as visiting museums with visually impaired members, she began asking: How can art be experienced without seeing?
 This question planted a seed that would later shape her sensory-focused artistic practice.

-In 2023, Ayana was awarded a diverse scholarship (diversestipend) from Arts Council Norway.
-She has also received project funding from Arts Council Norway for her upcoming work, When I Close My Eyes and Ears, I Sense You Clearly, which focuses on inclusive, multi-sensory art experiences.
+In 2023, Ayana was awarded a diversity scholarship (diversestipend) from Arts Council Norway.
+She has also received project funding for her upcoming work, When I Close My Eyes and Ears, I Sense You Clearly, which focuses on inclusive, multi-sensory art experiences.
 The premiere will take place on 26 May 2026 in Fredrikstad, Norway.

 CV